ncats/mawa-training-materials/session_1/session_1.md

 ![hide_all_negative_cells](full/hide_all_negative_cells.png)

 When hovering over the scatter plot, there are more options available in the top right, including the ability to zoom in and out, pan, and save the plot to your computer as an image.
+Double-click to reset the image view.

 Returning to the Thresholded Intensities page, say that we...